 You do not have to modify the area that you want our land surveyors to assess before they go to work.
 Nor will we modify anything about your land while on your property.
 When our work is complete, you can expect both a physical and digital map establishing your land’s boundaries, including construction staking, or otherwise fulfilling the goals you established in an initial consultation.

 Our professional surveyors only request that property owners warn us about dangerous elements before we go to work.
 While it’s our job to identify a lot’s unique features, keeping ourselves safe makes it easier to give you the comprehensive assessment you need.

 There’s more than one kind of Pennsylvania land survey available to residents.
 You can choose a type of survey that best fits your needs.
 For example, if you want to elaborate on your land’s legal boundaries, you can request either a boundary survey or an ALTA/NSPS Land Title survey.

-Comparatively, if you want to stake your land or otherwise sort out its environmental features, you can request construction staking and topographical surveys.
+Comparatively, if you want to stake your land or otherwise sort out its features, you can request construction staking and topographical surveys.
 Scalice Land Surveying also offers mortgage surveys to help you effectively request or modify a loan used to purchase your land.
 If you’re not sure what kind of land survey you need, all you need to do is ask.

 Making Time for a Land Survey

 The amount of time that it takes for our team to wrap up our Pennsylvania land survey will depend on the acreage of your property.
 On average, you can expect our land surveys to take between a day or two.
 However, the more unique features your land has – or the more acreage you purchase – the longer it will take our surveyors to assess.

 That said, we understand that anyone interested an unpurchased plot of land will want to know its quirks before another buyer takes the lot off the market.
 With that in mind, we’ll discuss your schedule during an initial consultation and work to meet your needs.